Re-Coded-react-bootcamp/hangman_react_js/README.md

 # Hangman Game

-the most Dangerous game you will ever play! if you don't win a person will be hanged 👨‍🦱🔪 !! <br>
+The most Dangerous game you will ever play! if you don't win a person will be hanged 👨‍🦱🔪 !! <br>
 Visit <a href="https://601d75deb9896f193a4c41d6--nifty-booth-cc2308.netlify.app/">Hangman</a> to play

 ## Game OverView